codurance/site/_posts/2016-05-06-code-smells-part-II.md

  }
 ```

-With the Strategy approach we would create an interface for calculating the retribution:
+With the Strategy approach we would create an interface for calculating the remuneration:

 ```
-public interface IRetributionCalculator
+public interface IRemunerationCalculator
 {
 	float CalculateSalary(float salary);
 	float CalculateYearBonus(float salary);